logankimm/SQLite-Clone/5_RecordStorage_Implmentation.md

 - For example: If BlockSize = 4096 and Data = 5000, the first 4096 - BlockHeaderSize bytes are allocated into a first block, and the rest is stored in a different block whose index can be found in the first's BlockHeader
 - Record: Another word for a collection/linked list of blocks that makeup data from one source
 1. Parts:
-    1. ID: The first block it is made up of
+    1. ID: The first block in the record
 #### Special Notes
 The first block contains a stack of deleted blocks that can be reused/reallocated so that memory is not wasted